brianium/patroclus/readme.md

 I built this for me, and I may use it for a while.
 If someone else finds it fun and useful then I will raise my glass to that!

 This silly little app was made on top a bunch of very useful libraries made by people who are much smarter than me.
-Paul Butcher's [electron-app](https://github.com/paulbutcher/electron-app)clj template allowed me to just focus on writing Clojure.
+Paul Butcher's [electron-app](https://github.com/paulbutcher/electron-app) clj template allowed me to just focus on writing ClojureScript.
 It is an excellent starting point for ClojureScript based electron apps.